taylor-vann/lit-deno/README.md

 Please direct contributions towards the Lit library.

 Do not post Lit-Deno issues in the original Lit repository.
 Post them here.

+## IMPORTANT DISCLOSURE

+Lit-Deno supports every licence and engineering decision made by [Lit](https://lit.dev/) and follows the same code of conduct.

 ## LICENCE